For Rocket Lab USA Inc. [RKLB], Analyst sees a rise to $5. What next?

-Rocket Lab USA Inc. [NASDAQ: RKLB] price plunged by -0.49 percent to reach at -$0.02.
-The company report on June 23, 2022 that Rocket Lab Prepares to Launch CAPSTONE Mission to the Moon for NASA.
+Rocket Lab USA Inc. [NASDAQ: RKLB] traded at a low on 06/28/22, posting a -3.18 loss after which it closed the day’ session at $3.96.
+The company report on June 28, 2022 that Rocket Lab Successfully Launches CAPSTONE Spacecraft, Completes First Leg of Moon Mission for NASA.

 3 Tiny Stocks Primed to Explode